Personal Backup Version 5.2

 Always on logon

 Each time the user logs onto Windows (or, on single-user systems, starts Windows), this backup task will be executed.
-To do this, a shortcut is added to the startup menu of Windows.
+To do this, a shortcut is added to the startup folder of the Windows start menu.
 A few seconds after logon (or startup) the program begins this backup task.
 The progress bar is displayed on the screen just as happens after starting manually.
 The delay time between logon (or startup) and backup can be preset by the user.

 Daily on logon